National Disability Insurance Scheme

-Training provider fact sheet - Disability sector reform: What the NDIS means for training providers (PDF, 297KB or DOCX, 162KB)
+Training provider fact sheet - Disability sector reform: What the NDIS means for training providers (PDF, 294KB) or (DOCX, 164KB)

-Disability careers fact sheet - Disability sector careers: Training for working in the NDIS new world (PDF, 265KB or DOCX, 163KB)
+Disability careers fact sheet - Disability sector careers: Training for working in the NDIS new world (PDF, 397KB) or (DOCX, 160KB)

-Disability service provider fact sheet - Disability sector training: Supporting skilled local workforces (PDF, 280KB or DOCX, 158KB)
+Disability service provider fact sheet - Disability sector training: Supporting skilled local workforces (PDF, 280KB) or (DOCX, 159KB)

 It is important that solutions to grow the workforce are appropriate for local needs.
-Your organisation will have the opportunity to grow a diverse workforce to provide the services and supports that local people with disability will want to purchase.
+Your organisation will have the opportunity to grow a diverse workforce that, in turn, will provide the services and supports that local people with disability will want to purchase.

-NDIS Workforce Strategy for non-government organisations has been developed through a consortium of peak bodies, including Health and Community Services Workforce Council, National Disability Services (NDS), Community Services Industry Alliance (CSIA) and Queensland Council of Social Service (QCOSS).
-The aim of this strategy is to support you in strategically preparing your workforce for NDIS implementation.
+An NDIS Workforce Strategy for non-government organisations has been developed to support you in strategically preparing your workforce for NDIS implementation.

-Vocational education and training (VET) pathways can assist you to improve service quality and/or deliver new or expanded services to meet new demands of the NDIS consumer-driven market.
+Vocational education and training (VET) pathways can assist you to improve service quality and/or deliver new or expanded services to meet current and emerging demands of the NDIS consumer-driven market.

 The majority of government subsidised training is currently managed through demand-driven funding arrangements under the

 Annual VET Investment Plan.
-This enables the government to respond to changing training and skilling needs within budget capacity.
+The Plan enables the government to respond to changing training and skilling needs within budget capacity.

 Changes to qualifications and skill sets that are currently subsidised can be requested by industry to meet their skilling needs.

 Queensland Skills Gateway allows you to search and browse VET information.
-This includes courses available, training providers delivering relevant qualifications locally, government funding, career pathways and
+This includes courses available, training providers delivering relevant qualifications locally, government funding and career pathways.

 The gateway includes a tool to help check eligibility for government